Toshiba: 2010 to 2014

 Toshiba announced on 16 May 2011, that it had agreed to acquire all of the shares of the Swiss-based advanced-power-meter maker Landis+Gyr for $2.3 billion.
 In 2010 the company released a series of television models including the WL768, YL863, VL963 designed in collaboration with Danish designer Timothy Jacob Jensen.

 In April 2012, Toshiba agreed to acquire IBM's point-of-sale business for $850 million, making it the world's largest vendor of point-of-sale systems.

 In July 2012, Toshiba was accused of fixing the prices of LCD panels in the United States at a high level.
-While such claims were denied by Toshiba, they agreed to settle alongside several other manufacturers for a total of $571 million.
+While such claims were denied by Toshiba, it agreed to settle alongside several other manufacturers for a total of $571 million.
 In December 2013, Toshiba completed its acquisition of Vijai Electricals Limited plant at Hyderabad and set up its own base for manufacturing of transmission and distribution products (transformers and switchgears) under the Social Infrastructure Group in India as Toshiba Transmission & Distribution Systems (India) Private Limited.

 In January 2014, Toshiba completed its acquisition of OCZ Storage Solutions.
 OCZ Technology stock was halted on 27 November 2013.
-OCZ then stated they expected to file a petition for bankruptcy and that Toshiba Corporation had expressed interest in purchasing its assets in a bankruptcy proceeding.
+OCZ then stated it expected to file a petition for bankruptcy and that Toshiba Corporation had expressed interest in purchasing its assets in a bankruptcy proceeding.
 On 2 December 2013, OCZ announced Toshiba had agreed to purchase nearly all of OCZ's assets for $35 million.
 The deal was completed on 21 January 2014 when the assets of OCZ Technology Group became a new independently operated subsidiary of Toshiba named OCZ Storage Solutions.
 OCZ Technology Group then changed its name to ZCO Liquidating Corporation; on 18 August 2014, ZCO Liquidating Corporation and its subsidiaries were liquidated.
 OCZ Storage Solutions was dissolved on 1 April 2016 and absorbed into Toshiba America Electronic Components, Inc., with OCZ becoming a brand of Toshiba.

 In March 2014, Toshiba sued SK Hynix, accusing the company of stealing technology of its NAND flash memory.
 In the late same year, the two companies settled with a deal in which SK Hynix pays US$278 million to Toshiba.
 Toshiba had sued Hynix in the early 2000s for patent infringement.
 In October 2014, Toshiba and United Technologies agreed a deal to expand their joint venture outside Japan.